erivan100/erivan100/README.md

 My name is Erivan Oliveira

-I'm graduated in Information Systems, I've been studying front-end since 2020. 💻
+I have a degree in Information Systems, I've been studying front-end since 2020. 💻

 ### 🌍  "Quanto mais eu sei, mais eu sou"  🧠